 - Molaei G, Andreadis TG.
 2006.
 Identification of avian- and mammalian-derived bloodmeals in Aedes vexans and Culiseta melanura (Diptera: Culicidae) and its implication for West Nile virus transmission in Connecticut, USA.
 Journal of Medical Entomology 43: 1088-1093.

 - Molaei G, Oliver J, Andreadis TG, Armstrong PM, Howard JJ.
 2006.
 Molecular identification of blood-meal sources in Culiseta melanura and Culiseta morsitans from an endemic focus of eastern equine encephalitis virus in New York.
 American Journal of Tropical Medicine and Hygiene 75: 1140-1147.

 - Morris CD.
 (1990).
 Eastern encephalitis - a fatal mistake.
-Florida Medical Entomology Laboratory and State of Florida Department of Health.
-(4 April 2013).
+Florida Medical Entomology Laboratory and State of Florida Department of Health. (no longer available online)